gada1982/CarND-Advanced-Lane-Lines/README.md

 - folder own_test_images - own test images

 # 3. Camera Calibration
 When a camera takes pictures in the real world (3D) it transforms the images to 2D.
 This transformation is not perfect most of the time.
 The quality may vary (quality of camera, lenses, area within the image, ...) but there is always distortion.
-In this project, disturbed images would produce a wrong localization of the vehicle.
+In this project, distorted images would produce a wrong localization of the vehicle.

 There are different types of distortion like radial distortion or tangential distortion.